Jessime/Excision/src/static/story/level5.md

 ### Problem

 Write a .py file that takes a folder path name to a sequence of .png image files as input.
-This function should store the image data as grayscale in the folder path for every frame and apply several image processing steps.
-First, apply a median filter using a 5x5 pixel window to filter out the background noise.
+This function should store the image data in the folder path as grayscale for every frame and apply several image processing steps.
+First, apply a median filter to each frame using a 5x5 pixel window to filter out the background noise.
 Then, mask the image by setting the lower 50% of pixel values across the image sequence to zero.
 Using this processed image sequence, calculate the total area (nanometers) of the remaining object(s) in the image sequence for every frame and return it as a list.

 **Notes:**

-Pixel to nanometer conversion: width/height of 1 pixel = 0.XX nanometers
+Pixel to nanometer conversion: width/height of 1 pixel = 0.15 nanometers

+The path to the images is `Excision/src/static/data/5/ims/`

 ##### Example

-Contents of `/ims/`
+Directory structure of `path/to/ims/`

         /path/to/ims/
-        ├── sim_000.png/
+        ├── sim_0.png
-        ├── sim_001.png/
+        ├── sim_1.png
-        ├── sim_002.png/
+        ├── sim_2.png

-Contents of `sim_000.png`
+Contents of `sim_0.png`

-images/level5_ims_md/sim_000.png
+images/level5_ims_md/sim_0.png

-Contents of `sim_001.png`
+Contents of `sim_1.png`

-images/level5_ims_md/sim_001.png
+images/level5_ims_md/sim_1.png

-Contents of `sim_002.png`
+Contents of `sim_2.png`

-images/level5_ims_md/sim_002.png
+images/level5_ims_md/sim_2.png

 **Execution:**